 The Genealogical Research Institute of Pittsburgh (GRIP) offers in-person week-long genealogical courses on a college campus.
 Some DNA courses are available.
 Tuition is over $500 plus your travel and lodging expenses.

 A far less expensive way to learn about DNA testing is through the right books.
-See my page on DNA Books for an extensive list of recommended books.
+See my page on DNA Books for a list of recommended books.

 While blogs, newsletters, and podcasts are not an efficient way to build a basic education in DNA testing, they can help the experienced genealogist keep up with new developments and gain insights from experts.